 Paola Antonelli is Senior Curator of Architecture & Design at The Museum of Modern Art, as well as MoMA’s founding Director of Research & Development.
 Her goal is to promote design’s understanding, until its positive influence on the world is universally acknowledged.
 Her work investigates design’s impact on everyday experience, often including overlooked objects and practices, and combining design, architecture, art, science, and technology.

 She has curated shows, written books, lectured worldwide, and taught in several schools, including Harvard and UCLA.
-Following the XXII Triennale di Milano––her 2019 Broken Nature, devoted to the idea of restorative design–– she has opened at MoMA the exhibition Material Ecology, on the work of architect Neri Oxman.
-She is currently working on several new sessions of her MoMA R&D Salons; and on the Instagram series @design.emergency––conceived with design critic Alice Rawsthorn––devoted to the role of design in the Covid-19 pandemic.
+Following the XXII Triennale di Milano in 2019––Broken Nature, devoted to the idea of restorative design, now on view in reduced format at The Museum of Modern Art–– she has opened at MoMA the exhibition Material Ecology, on the work of architect Neri Oxman.
+She is currently working on several new sessions of her MoMA R&D Salons; and on the Instagram series @design.emergency––conceived with design critic Alice Rawsthorn––devoted to the role of design in the Covid-19 pandemic and beyond.

 Photo: ©2016 Marton Perlaki